Last Updated: 7.14.2021

 - In the instance that you are congregating and ignoring these requests from the Responsible Party (i.e., dance studio, theater, and/or performing arts space), note that the Responsible Party is empowered by state guidance to remove you and/or your group to eliminate congregating in their space and may further choose to restrict your access to their space in the future, out of respect for their entire community’s safety.

 Gatherings in Enclosed Spaces

-Performance venue visitors/renters, be aware that New York State expects each studio, theater, and/or performing arts space is expected to comply with and ensure all those within their space comply with state guidance and safety protocols.
+Performance venue visitors/renters, be aware that New York State expects Large-Scale Indoor Events Venues to comply with and ensure all those within their space comply with state guidance and safety protocols.
 Those who refuse (employees or public) will be immediately addressed by facility management and likely removed.